1.1. The Assistant Superintendent of Student Services shall maintain a permanent record of each registered home-based education program;

 2.8.1.
 The student shall be subject to the expectations of the band program;

 2.8.2.
-The rental of instruments will be in accordance to the Band Procedure 05-119;
+The rental of instruments will be in accordance with AP 222 - Band Operation;

-to class, rehearsal and to any designated “pickup points” for transportation to performances, shall be responsibility of the home-based educator; and
+2.8.3.
+Transportation to class, rehearsal and to any designated “pickup points” for transportation to performances, shall be responsibility of the home-based educator; and

 2.9.
 Schools may choose to include home-based education students in extracurricular activities.
 The final decision is at the discretion of the principal.